 - Workers’ Compensation: If your claim is accepted and you are unable to work due to a work-related injury, you will be compensated for your lost wages from the 7th day forward, unless you are off work for more than 14 days, in which case you will receive compensation from the day after the date of your injury.
 It may take up to 30-45 days for your claim to be processed.

 - Sick, Vacation and Compensatory Time: You may use accrued sick, vacation and compensatory time (approved by supervisor/department) when you are off due to your work-related injury.
 If your workers compensation claim is approved, and you would like to buy back any used sick and vacation hours, you may participate in the “Buy Back” program (see below).

-- UA Buy Back Program: The University’s “Buy Back Program” allows employees to use sick and vacation time to receive pay and continue benefits while waiting for a worker’s compensation claim to be reviewed.
+- The University of Arizona Buy Back Program: The University’s “Buy Back Program” allows employees to use sick and vacation time to receive pay and continue benefits while waiting for a worker’s compensation claim to be reviewed.
 Risk Management generally recommends that employees have at least 80 hours of sick and vacation time to participate.
 Please contact the Division of Human Resources to understand how participating (or not participating) in the Buy Back Program will impact your benefits.
 If your workers’ compensation claim is accepted and you participate in the Buy Back Program, your check will be sent to Risk Management to be cashed.
 The University will then restore your sick and vacation balances at 66 2/3rds and provide you with a check if any funds remain after restoring your balances.
 (This ensures you are not paid twice.)